AutoxingTech/axbot_rest_book/docs/en/guides/start_websocket.md

 `linear_velocity: 0, angular_velocity: -0.6522` means stay on the same spot(linear velocity 0) and rotate to the right(with angular velocity -0.6522 radian / second).

 ::: danger
 Don't send lots of `/twist` command.
-One must wait for `/twist_feedback` before sending another twist command.
+One must wait for `/twist_feedback` before sending another one.
-This is especially important for Internet, because with sluggish communication, commands tends to pile up in socket buffer.
+It's especially important for Internet that goes sluggish.
+Commands tends to pile up in socket buffer.
 Even when you stop sending commands, piled commands will still be received on the remote side.
 The robot will move for a very long time before all commands are consumed.
 :::